About the programme

 Programme structure

 As an MSc student at Biotechnology, you begin with following the compulsory course "Big Data in Biotechnology".
-After that you can choose a number of elective and restricted elective courses.
+After that you can choose a number of restricted elective and elective courses.
 In that way you can shape your education based on your biotechnological interest.

 You can also study biotechnology with a minor subject in either biology or chemistry (only for applicants with a Danish Bachelor’s degree in Biotechnology; see descriptions of these options further down this page).